 After completing a course evaluation and multiple-choice assessment, participants will receive a certificate of completion and be eligible for .60 continuing education units.

-FEMP eTraining Core Courses are designed for Federal energy and facility managers, but are open to all individuals on the FEMP Training.
+FEMP training courses are designed for federal energy and facility managers, but are open to all individuals on the FEMP Training.
 Courses are hosted in partnership with the National Institute of Building Sciences Whole Building Design Guide.

 Requires Google Chrome, Firefox 4.0+, Internet Explorer 7.0+ or Safari, and the Adobe Flash 9+ plugin.